Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

 Rescaling the parameters in the Liouville gravity such that

 we recover the JT gravity results in the $b\to 0$ limit.
-Indeed the trumpet partition function \eqref{eq:trumpet_Louville} and the measure factor in eq.\eqref{eq:cylinder_liouville} reduces to those of the JT gravity in this scaling limit \cite{Mertens:2020hbs}:
+Indeed the trumpet partition function~\eqref{eq:trumpet_Liouville} and the measure factor in equation~\eqref{eq:cylinder_liouville} reduces to those of the JT gravity in this scaling limit~\cite{Mertens:2020hbs}:

 and the Liouville gravity partition function reduces to the JT gravity partition function.